sameerapeiris/react-move-directory/README.md

 The application will be available at http://localhost:3000.

+Demo purposes application has been hosted at https://mediumturquoise-mule-391827.hostingersite.com

 ### 5\.
 Build the Application for Production

 To create a production build of the application, run: